devin-aot/jag-servebc/README.md

 # jag-servebc
-Code repo for the LSB ServeBC application
+Code repo for the JSB ServeBC application